Keeping children safe

 We all have a statutory duty to safeguard and promote the welfare of children, and at our school we take this responsibility seriously and expect all visitors, volunteers and members of our school community to share our commitment.
 At school a key part of the work we do is teaching the children how to keep themselves safe; for example: e-safety, sun safety, water safety, stranger danger, road safety etc. Parents can find more on how they can help with this at home in the parents area.

 Anyone who has concerns about the safety of a child or young person in our school has a duty to share this information immediately.
-Our school policies and procedures can be found in our Safeguarding including Child Protection policy, which is available from the school office or on our website (in the policy section).
+Our school policies and procedures can be found in our Safeguarding incorporating Child Protection policy, which is available from the school office or on our website (in the policy section).

 With regard to safeguarding, the advice is to think “What if I’m right?” not “What if I’m wrong?”